 |Speeding in a School Zone||$1,899||23%||$349|

 |Driving Without Lights||$1,633||5%||$83|

 Average rates for Connecticut are 10% more expensive than the national average.
 Per month, drivers in Connecticut pay $128 or $768 for a standard six-month policy.

 Connecticut requires standard liability coverage at 25/50/25 plus uninsured/underinsured coverage at 25/50 limits.

 Car insurance companies calculate your rate based on many factors, location of the vehicle being an important one.
-The cheapest car insurance is found in New London, Connecticut, and the most expensive in New Haven, Connecticut.
+The cheapest car insurance is found in West Hartford, Connecticut, and the most expensive in New Haven, Connecticut.